 What are the requirements to run for the ANAC Board of Directors (president-elect, secretary, treasurer or member-at-large) or to serve on the nominating committee?

-- Nominees to the Nominating Committee must be current active or disabled Members in good standing and must meet criteria as specified in the ANAC Bylaws.
+- Nominees to the nominating committee must be current active or partner members in good standing and must meet criteria as specified in the ANAC bylaws.

-Nominees to the ANAC Board of Directors must be current Active or Disabled Members in good standing and must meet criteria as specified in the ANAC Bylaws.
+Nominees to the ANAC board of directors must be current active or partner members in good standing and must meet criteria as specified in the ANAC bylaws.
 This criteria is as follows:

-- Officers (President, President-elect, Secretary, and Treasurer) and Directors eligible to serve at the National level shall have been members at the National level for two years immediately prior to assuming office
+- Officers (president, president-elect, secretary and treasurer) and directors eligible to serve at the national level shall have been members at the national level for two years immediately prior to assuming office (partner members not eligible)

-- The President-elect shall have served at least one term on the National ANAC Board of Directors or as an Association Committee Chair, Task Force leader, Editor, Interest Group leader and/or as a local Chapter President.
+- The president-elect shall have served at least one term on the national ANAC board of directors or as a committee chair, task force leader, editor, interest group leader and/or as a local chapter president

 What expenses am I responsible for covering for trips to Board Meetings and Conferences

-- For regularly scheduled Board Meetings throughout the year, all Board members are expected to arrive at the hotel site Friday evening in preparation for the Saturday Board Meeting, which begins by 9:00am and goes until about 5:00pm.
-The meetings resume on Sunday morning by 9:00am with the meeting ending at noon, if not earlier.
-Members are encouraged to not arrange return flights home any earlier than 4pm on Sunday.
+- For regularly scheduled board meetings throughout the year, all board members are expected to arrive at the hotel site Friday evening in preparation for the Saturday board meeting, which begins by 9 a.m. and goes until about 5 p.m.
+The meetings resume on Sunday morning by 9 a.m. with the meeting ending at noon, if not earlier.
+Members are encouraged to not arrange return flights home any earlier than 4 p.m. on Sunday.

-What is the “usual” time commitment for ANAC Officers and Board Members?
+What is the expected time commitment for ANAC Officers and Board Members?